INDUSTRY-LEADING ASBESTOS REMOVAL CALGARY

 At Western Environmental Solutions, our team can test for and remove asbestos from your home or business.
 Long-term asbestos exposure can lead to serious health risks or even death, make sure your asbestos services are handled by a certified contractor.

 Asbestos is a fibrous material that can be woven into different fabrics and materials.
-Beginning in the 1930’s asbestos was used for in a wide range of products and building materials.
-The strong, heat resistant and lightweight nature of asbestos seemingly made it ideal for building materials, insulation, automotive parts and retail items.
+Beginning in the 1930’s asbestos was used in a wide range of products and building materials.
+The strong, heat resistant and lightweight nature of asbestos seemingly made it ideal for building materials, insulation, automotive parts, and retail items.
 Years after the rise of asbestos use, it was found that increased exposure and inhalation of asbestos can lead to health issues.

 Step 2: The asbestos materials can then be tested and if asbestos is found will need to be removed.